SultanKhanfar/sultankhanfar.com/content/projects/JMRubin.md

 showInProjects: true
 ---

-Merit scholarship awarded based on academic/extracurricular achievement and promise in career of interest.
+Merit-based scholarship awarded for academic/extracurricular achievement and promise in career of interest.